 Flanders’ equine sector is galloping forward at full speed

-The success of the horse industry in Flanders doesn’t come out of the blue.
+The success of the equine industry in Flanders hasn’t come out of the blue.
 The region has a centuries-old tradition of breeding horses.
 “Initially, Flanders focused on breeding draft horses,” Jan De Boitselier explains.
 “Between the two World Wars, the region’s economy was quite literally pulled forward by draft horses, with more than 40,000 foals per year being bred in that period of time.
-In 1950s, the focus started shifting toward riding and sport horses.
+In the 1950s, the focus started shifting toward riding and sport horses.
 At the time, many quality animals were imported from countries such as France, Germany and the Netherlands, and various equine bloodlines were combined in Flanders.
 Because of this tradition, the region has accumulated a huge amount of knowledge about horse breeding.”

 IVF for top horses: R&D from Flanders in the saddle

 Horse breeding in Flanders is not just big, but also an innovative business.
 Using IVF techniques, for example, breeders grow embryos containing the genes of successful horses.
 Some of these embryos are frozen and sold all around the world.
 In Flanders, horse breeder Mares of Macha specializes in this technique.
 But there’s much, much more.
 Flanders-based player Keros, for instance, has built an impressive and innovative track record in horse embryo transplantation, having brought forth Olympic champs such as Big Star, Verdi, Taloubet and more.